opentestmodeling/che-theia/CONTRIBUTING.md

 ```
 [che-dev]
 $ yarn
-$ che:theia production
+$ che-theia production
 ```

-- `yarn` will compile theia + additional Che-theia extensions that have been setted up by `che:theia init`
+- `yarn` will compile theia + additional Che-theia extensions that have been setted up by `che-theia init`
-- `che:theia production` will generate a production like package.
+- `che-theia production` will generate a production like package.

 ### Step 5: Code che-theia plugins
 At this stage, you can code on Che-theia plugins.
 In this devfile, containers and factory plugin are covered.